Over the next few weeks here on the Project World blog we're going to be

 The group at table five identified some strategies for preventing this and managing expectations more effectively:

-• Using methodology or diagrams to identify all stakeholders
+• Using methodology or diagrams to identify

 • Keeping stakeholders informed and engaged with regular status updates on milestones & deliverables